K1llByte/master_thesis/meeting.md

 <!-- Questions -->
 <!--
 How do i use citations? should i use \citep when it doesn't fit in the phrase?
+Should i write in EN-US or EN-UK? (synchronization/synchronisation ...)
 -->

 <!-- Notes -->